This is our guide to the types of Arabic coffee, where to get it, and how to make it.

 When you go embrace foreign cultures you mostly leave behind fancy coffee as brewed by your local barista.
 But you welcome other cultures’ ways of doing things.

-So don’t panic!
-The Arab world has coffee, but it’s definitely different to coffee in most other parts of the world.
+The Arab world has coffee, but it’s definitely different than coffee in most other parts of the world.
 And since coffee originated from somewhere around here (Ethiopia or Yemen, according to various anecdotes), they have a little authority on the matter.

-Arabic coffee (قهوة عربية, qahwah 3arabiyya, or more often just qahwah) is the coffee drunk all over the Arab world and in other Middle Eastern countries, including Turkey, Iran and parts of North Africa.
+Arabic coffee (قهوة عربية, qahwah 3arabiyya, or more often just qahwah, often pronounced ‘ahweh) is the coffee drunk all over the Arab world and in other Middle Eastern countries, including Turkey, Iran and parts of North Africa.

 This serves as a FAQ on Arabic Coffee — what it is, where to get it and how to drink it.